AlreadyBored/nodejs-assignments/assignments/battleship/assignment.md

             id: 0,
         }
         ```
-    - Add user to room\
+    - Add user to room (add youself to somebodys room, then remove room from rooms list)\
         ```<-```
         ```ts
         {